asarkar/build-time-tracker/README.md

 }
 ```

 > If you are using Kotlin build script, set the configuration properties using `property.set()` method.
+Gradle 8.2 onwards, it is also possible to use the `=` operator to assign values to `Property` types.

 > `BarPosition`, `Sort`, and `Output` are enums, so, they need to be imported or fully-qualified with `com.asarkar.gradle.buildtimetracker`.